MoebiuZ/OpcodeOne/README.md

 That doesn't mean I'm the "master" of the project: Although this will be considered the upstream project, every contributor is encouraged to not discard their additions or modifications on their own forks even if these changes are discarded for upstream, since this is a self-learning project, and following different paths or approaches provides value for everyone.

-Feel free to ask whatever you don't understand to catch up, we are here to help each other and to learn together at our own pace.
+Don't hesitate to ask whatever you don't understand to catch up, we are here to help each other and to learn together at our own pace.